wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.1.6 – Released on 29 July 2025 =
+= 1.1.7 – Released on 28 August 2025 =
-* New: Compatibility with the latest WP(6.8.2) and WC (10.0.4)
+* New: Compatibility with the latest WP(6.8.2) and WC (10.1.1)
-* New: Compatibility with RMA plugin to get return and refund-related order status tracking.
-* Fix: Replaced deprecated functions with their latest stable alternatives.
+* New: Multi-carrier live tracking on the same page.